Key Stage 5

 A-Level Art & Design – Textiles (2 year linear course)

-A good foundation for all careers in both Textiles and Arts industries, with further opportunities in areas such as Art College, further education or entry positions in the retail industry.
-A career in textile, fashion design, interior and fashion marketing.
-Or working as a self-employed designer/maker, textile assistant, freelance designer or trend forecasting.
-This course will give you/students the opportunity to build a broad portfolio.
-Basic for all careers in art teaching, e.g. graphics, fashion, textile design, 3D design, media work, marketing, display of product, film and TV, computer design, photography, new media.
+A good foundation for all careers in both Textiles and Arts industries, with further opportunities in areas such as Art College, further education or entry positions in the retail industry, careers in textile, fashion design, interior and fashion marketing; working as a self-employed designer/maker, textile assistant, freelance designer or in trend forecasting.
+This course will give you/students the opportunity to build a broad portfolio and can be used as the basis for all careers in art teaching, e.g. graphics, fashion, textile design, 3D design, media work, marketing, display of product, film and TV, computer design, photography, new media.